nedrysoft/dmgee/contributing.md

 3. Each initialiser is indented by 2 levels.
 3. One initialiser per line.
 4. The final initialiser contains the opening brace for the function.
-5. A blank line should follow the opening brace for constructors that have initialisers, for constructors without initialisers the blank line should be omitted.
+5. A blank line should always follow the opening brace for constructors that have initialisers regardless of whether or not any statements follow.
+For constructors without initialisers the blank line should be omitted.

 *Good*